lukeleonardsmith/Sorting-Algorithms/README.md

 | Quick Sort | O(n log n) | O(n log n) | O(n²) |
 | Merge Sort | O(n log n) | O(n log n) | O(n log n) |

-Using this, the below graph is each of the runtimes divided by there respective average time complexity, e.g. Bubble Sort / $n^2$
+Using this, the graph below shows each of the runtimes divided by their respective average time complexity, e.g. Bubble Sort / $n^2$

 ![Runtime](images/normalised_runtime.png)

-When the line is straight that shows that the results are in line with the theoretical values, so all bar the bubble sorts are as expected.
-The bubble sorts may need longer to reach a constant due to the slower nature of bubble sort.
+A horizontal line indicated that the results are consistent with their corresponding theoretical complexities.
+The bubble sort implementations do stray more noticably, potentially because larger input sizes are needed to show the long term growth.

 ## Usage